arkmq-org/markdown-runner/README.md

 Markdown Runner is a simple Go application designed to execute Markdown files as pipelines.

-One of the main use cases of the Markdown runner tool is to turn have your documentation testable in a CI environment.
+One of the main use cases of the Markdown runner tool is to have your documentation testable in a CI environment.
 This way, you can always detect if your documentation is drifting away from the reality of your codebase.